wso2-attic/asgardeo-android-oidc-sdk/README.md

 }
 ```

-2. Add a redirect scheme in the saample application.
+2. Add a redirect scheme in the Android application.
 You need to add the `appAuthRedirectScheme` in the
-   `build.gradle` file of the module `io.asgardio.android.oidc.sdk.sample`.<br/>
+   `build.gradle` file of your Android application.<br/>
     This should be consistent with the `CallBack Url` of the Service Provider that you configured in the
     WSO2 Identity Server and in the `oidc_config.json` file.
 Refer the [configuration section](#configuration) for further information.